 Detroit Public Schools is creating Centers of Excellence in every school in every neighborhood.
 The district’s primary mission is educating students to perform at high academic levels.
 DPS offers educational advantages to students throughout the district’s schools, including:

-- NEW 9th Grade Career Academy offered at A. Philip Randolph Technical High School, where students can earn a comprehensive high school diploma, associate’s degree through Henry Ford Community College, heavy machine operator certification and paid internship through coursework in plumbing and pipefitting, HVAC, electricity, carpentry, masonry, horticulture and interior furnishings.
+- NEW 9th Grade Career Academy offered at A. Philip Randolph Technical High School, where students can earn a comprehensive high school diploma, associate’s degree through Henry Ford College, heavy machine operator certification and paid internship through coursework in plumbing and pipefitting, HVAC, electricity, carpentry, masonry, horticulture and interior furnishings.
 Download the 9th Grade Career Academy Application!

 - Individual Learning Maps for every student at 97 schools

 - Arts or Music offered at every elementary/middle school

 - New Elementary and Middle School organized sports leagues

 - “12/7 Community Schools Model” offering services for families during expanded hours

 - New Parent University and other new/expanded parent programs

 - New district-wide, high-quality Customer Service mandate